Logo Icon

 SHARE

-Accountancy is one of the mandatory subjects in the Commerce stream.
-This year, CBSE and ICSE boards have reduced the syllabus due to certain circumstances.
-So, this post provides the detailed Class 12 Accountancy Syllabus 2020-21 PDF for both CBSE and ICSE Boards.
+Accountancy is a mandatory subject in the Commerce stream.
+This year, the CBSE and ICSE boards have reduced the syllabus due to certain circumstances.
+So, this post provides the detailed Class 12 Accountancy Syllabus 2024-25 PDF for both CBSE and ICSE Boards.

-Preparing for Class 12 Commerce Subjects is one of the major concerns and reasons for worry among a lot of students.
+Preparing for Class 12 Commerce Subjects is one of the significant concerns and reasons for worry among many students.
 The first step towards doing insanely well in the Class 12th Accountancy exam starts with understanding the syllabus thoroughly.

 Class 12 Accountancy Syllabus